 Microsoft Office 365: All Ohio State students are now eligible for free Microsoft Office 365.
+You must complete your registration for this if you are using your personal computer.
+If you have a Mac, you must be sure this registration is complete as we will be using Excel in this class.
 Full instructions for downloading and installation can be found at go.osu.edu/office365help.